 Plantain (Plantago major, Plantago lanceolata) is a common “weed” found where soil has been disturbed.
 It may be growing in the cracks of your neighborhood sidewalks.
 And it’s an easy, effective bee sting remedy!

 3. Chickweed for Insect Bites

-Chickweed (Stellaria media) is a low growing herbaceous plant that thrives in cool and moist conditions and grows readily in disturbed soil.
-Chickweed salve can be used for hot, itchy, and inflamed skin issues, such as bug bites, rashes, and clean wounds.
+This low growing herbaceous plant thrives in cool and moist conditions and grows readily in disturbed soil.
+Chickweed (Stellaria media) salve can be used for hot, itchy, and inflamed skin issues, such as bug bites, rashes, and clean wounds.

 (Note: If you can’t find chickweed this time of year, try the Healing Salve in our Herbal Remedy Kit.)

 When it comes to poison ivy and poison oak, awareness and avoidance is your first line of defense.
 In case you do get exposed, it’s good to know about jewelweed (Impatiens capensis).
 This plant grows in wetter conditions, such as near a stream, and can soothe the itch of poison oak and ivy.

 This plant is a well-known balm for treating sunburn, minor burns, and moisturizing skin.
 Aloe (Aloe vera) is easy to grow in a pot indoors and you can harvest and freeze the gel to rub on sunburned shoulders, add to smoothies, and more.